-- □ Parents and carers keeping children off school unnecessarily, which includes birthdays, holidays, shopping or looking after other children - □ Any other absences in term time which have not been authorised by the Head Teacher - □ Absences which have never been properly explained.
-All unreported absence will be recorded as unauthorised unless an explanation can be provided which is satisfactory to the Head Teacher
+- Parents and carers keeping children off school unnecessarily, which includes birthdays, holidays, shopping or looking after other children - Any other absences in term time which have not been authorised by the Head Teacher - Absences with no explanation will be recorded as unauthorised unless an explanation can be provided which is satisfactory to the Head Teacher

 Leave in term time will affect a child's schooling as much as any other absence and we expect parents and carers to help us by not taking children out of school in term time unless in exceptional circumstances.

 All applications for leave of absence during term time must be made well in advance.
 Leave of Absence forms are available from the school office upon request.
 In making a decision, school will consider the circumstances of each application individually, including any pattern of leave in term time and authorised leave will only be granted in exceptional circumstances.
 The current law does not allow parents to take a child out of school for a holiday or trip.

 Whilst any child may be off school because they are ill, sometimes they can be reluctant to attend school.
 Any problems with regular attendance are best resolved between the school, the parents and carers, and the child.
 If a child is reluctant to attend, it is not ideal to cover up their absence or to give in to pressure to excuse them from attending.
-This gives the impression that attendance does not matter and often makes things worse.
+Please contact schools that we can find the best way to support your child.